nicocardiel/cleanest/README.md

 # cleanest

-This program was initially developed as part of the reduceme package (https://github.com/nicocardiel/reduceme).
-Due to historical reasons, reduceme images are not stored as FITS files.
-For that reason, and in order to facilitate the use of cleanest without the need to convert the images to/from reduceme format to FITS, cleanest has been detached from the reduceme package and converted in a stand-alone program.
+This program was initially developed as part of the `Reduceme` package (https://github.com/nicocardiel/reduceme).
+Due to historical reasons, `Reduceme` images are not stored as FITS files.
+For that reason, and in order to facilitate the use of cleanest without the need to convert the images to/from `Reduceme` to FITS format, cleanest has been detached from the `Reduceme` package and converted in a stand-alone program.